joebew42/joebew42.github.io/_posts/2025-05-10-themed-groups-distilled.markdown

 Themed Groups are lightweight and purely optional, their adoption do not require the current organization structure to change: they are a thin layer of a structure that appears and disappears strategically, when the needs of the moment would require it.

+Themed Groups seek for clear team ownership, to prevent initiatives from starting and ending in a limbo, in that gray area that no one owns.

 In the next part I will try to break down the key phases of the life cycle of themed groups.

 ## The Lifecyle of a Themed Group